The Education University of Hong Kong

 Guides to Thesis Submission

-• Students are required to submit the “Intention to Submit Thesis” form to the Graduate School at least 6 weeks before the expected date of submission.
-For students who wish to participate in the Congregation (normally held in November / December), they should submit the completed form by the end of 2nd week of April in that academic year.
+• Students are required to submit the “Intention to Submit Thesis” form to the Graduate School at least six weeks before the expected date of thesis submission.
+Students who wish to participate in the Congregation (normally held in November to December) should submit the completed form by the end of the 2nd week of March in that academic year.

 After receiving the “Intention to Submit Thesis” form, students are required to send an email to rpg@eduhk.hk with a soft copy of thesis.